 The model showed that Atazanavir has the greatest inhibitory potency against several components of the virus.

-Kang speculated that the high antiviral effects of Atazanavir "can be explained by the MT-DTI results showing the highest inhibitory potency on viral proteinase".
+Kang speculated that the high antiviral effects of Atazanavir “can be explained through the MT-DTI results showing the highest inhibitory potency on the viral proteinase”.

-This group is not alone in identifying proteinases as targets for curbing the Covid-19 epidemic.
+This group is not the only one to identify proteinases as a target to curb the Covid-19 epidemic.

 Researchers from the Army Medical University of Chongqing, China, have published a bioRxiv prepress.
 Is called "Therapeutic drugs targeted at 2019-nCoV by high-throughput screening".
 Using high-throughput screening based on 8.000 clinical drugs, they identified four small molecular drugs that bind the main SARS-CoV protease.

 The authors noted that these drugs have been shown to be safe.
-Therefore, they could be promising candidates to join the battle against the epidemic.
+Therefore, they could be promising candidates to enter the battle against the epidemic.

 Science calls for softer rules to intervene on Covid-19